Eastleigh–Fareham line

-The Eastleigh–Fareham line is the railway line from Eastleigh to Fareham in the United Kingdom.
+The Eastleigh–Fareham line is the railway line from Eastleigh to Fareham in England.
 At Eastleigh, trains join the South West Main Line for onward travel to Basingstoke and London Waterloo.
 At Fareham trains join the West Coastway Line for onward travel to Portsmouth.

 Services and stations on this line are operated by South Western Railway.
 It has an approximately hourly service in each direction.
 It is a useful diversionary route, used when the Portsmouth Direct Line is closed or when the lines around Southampton are closed.

 The line was electrified with 750 V DC third rail; electric services commencing May 1990.

 History

 Opening

 Construction of the branch line from Bishopstoke (now Eastleigh) station to Gosport, terminating "outside the fortifications", was approved in 1839.
 In Portsmouth, there were strong objections to the city being served by a company with rival city Southampton featuring prominently in its name, and so the same act of parliament renamed the company from the London and Southampton Railway to the London and South Western Railway (LSWR).

 Constructed by Thomas Brassey's company, the line was opened on 29 November 1841 but closed four days later due to concerns about the stability of the tunnel at Fareham.
 In particular the chief inspecting officer, Sir Frederick Smith, remarked that the line at this point passed "through a soil which has baffled all calculation", with the banks of the cutting so steep that "there is scarcely any slope at which it would stand".
 The line reopened on 7th February 1842.